-When the visiting dates have been set, the lead member from the RCPod team will share a timetable outlining stages of the process for the duration of the visit and report writing process.
-It is intended that this will give a clearer indication of when learning providers can expect to receive draft reports and when they will need to respond with corrections and observations.
-The draft report will be compiled by the visiting panel and will include the findings from the programme.
-Should the panel agree that there are urgent issues that need to be addressed immediately, written feedback will be given to the provider within four weeks of the first visit.
-The draft report will normally be completed up to four weeks after visit has been carried out, though competing operational commitments and ACG availability may extend this timeframe.
+When the visiting dates have been set, the lead member from the RCPod team will share a timetable outlining stages of the process for the duration of the visit and outcomes writing process.
+It is intended that this will give a clear indication of when learning providers can expect to receive their final outcomes letter.
+The letter will normally be completed up to four weeks after the visit has been carried out, though competing operational commitments and AQA availability may extend this timeframe.
 The RCPod will communicate with you as early as possible if we do not think we can achieve the original timetable and indicate when you will have a final version.